-Course introduce concepts and principal of the science of nutrition.
+This course introduces concepts and principal of the science of nutrition.
 Content includes identification and definition of the nutritional components of food (protein, carbohydrates, lipids, vitamins and minerals); elements of digestion, metabolism and energy management; consideration of nutrition requirements for various age group and health problems related to nutritional information.